-Our raw cacao powder is made from organic cacao beans from the famous Kokoa Kamili cooperative in the Morogoro region of Tanzania.
-The beans are not roasted before grinding - they're fermented and sun-dried for a fruity, bright flavor.
+Our rich, nutty Morogoro Cacao Powder is made from organic cacao beans from the famous Kokoa Kamili cooperative in the Morogoro region of Tanzania.
+The beans are not roasted before grinding — they're fermented and sun-dried for a fruity, bright flavor.

-This is rich, nutty cacao that's great for sweets but is particularly delicious as a savory ingredient as an alternative to paprika in stews, chilis and tomato sauces, where it adds sweetness and depth similar to caramelized onions, barbecue or soy sauce.
+This raw cacao powder is great for sweets and delicious as a savory ingredient — try it as an alternative to paprika in stews, chilis and tomato sauces, where it adds sweetness and depth similar to caramelized onions, barbecue or soy sauce.

 - Replace paprika with cacao in stews, sauces, chili and rubs

 - Swap out for processed cocoa powder in brownies, chocolate cakes or puddings

 - Mix with milk (or milk alternative) for delightful hot chocolate

 - Replace chocolate for a rich mole sauce

 The Kokoa Kamili cooperative is comprised of nearly 3,000 smallholder farmers in the Kilombero Valley.
 They provide training and support for their member farmers, as well as cocoa tree seedlings (over 140,000 so far) for free or well below cost.

 Kokoa Kamili supplies cocoa beans to a lot of well-respected chocolate makers here in the US, including Dandelion Chocolate in San Francisco and Raaka in NYC.

 With this spice, they've gone one step further and turned the cocoa beans into powder.
 Rather than relying on someone else to take this step, they're creating an opportunity to bring more money back to their member farmers.